 Here it is especially critical for you to draw on God’s help and truly lead your family!
 Don’t expect your wife to take the first step toward resolution—it must be you!

 The moment you recognize what is going on, stop.
-Bring God into your thinking and strive to have a spirit-minded approach.
-This may mean apologizing quickly for whatever you have done to contribute to the strife.
-Depending on the situation, you may need to pray then and there, silently in your mind, for help; other times you may be able to retire and pray alone on your knees, or even together with your wife.
-Before God, swallow your pride, let go of your vanity, and sincerely yield yourself to Him.
+Bring God into your thinking and seek a spirit-minded approach.
+This may mean apologizing for whatever you have done to contribute to the strife.
+You may need to pray then and there, silently in your mind, for help; other times you may be able to retire and pray alone on your knees, or even together with your wife.
+Before God, swallow your pride, let go of your vanity, and yield yourself to Him.
 Acknowledge your sin and those of your family and ask for His forgiveness.
-Ask that He would help expunge the negative emotions, resolve the problems, and draw you back together as one.
+Ask that He would help expunge the negativity, resolve the problems, and draw you back together as one.
 Ask that, if any correction needs to be administered to the family, He will help you do it in love, with His balance of judgment, justice and mercy.
 Then rise from your prayer in faith, and allow God to restore your family to love, harmony and joy through you.

 Remember the wisdom in Ephesians 4:26, and strive to bring any misunderstanding, disagreement or argument to a happy conclusion before the conclusion of that day.